-Two standard hardware features help to make the System/370 a more "time-conscious" system.
-An improved interval timer with a resolution of 3.3 milliseconds facilitates the timing of short-duration tasks, while a time-of-day clock with a 1-microsecond resolution provides a consistent measure of elapsed time for job accounting, communications, and real-time functions.
+Two standard hardware features help to make the System/ 370 a more "time-conscious" system.
+An improved interval timer with a resolution of 3.3 milliseconds facilitates the timing of short duration tasks, while a time-of-day clock with a 1-microsecond resolution provides a consistent measure of elapsed time for job accounting, communications, and real-time functions.
 The new Clock Comparator and CPU Timer feature further expands the system timing capabilities.

 The buffer (or cache) storage unit, which is a significant architectural feature of Models 155 through 195, consists of 8,192 to 32,768 bytes of fast-access semiconductor storage, depending upon the model.
 For all processor fetch operations, the buffer storage control determines whether the referenced data is available in buffer storage.
 If so, buffer storage is accessed; if not, main storage is accessed and the addressed data is both transmitted to the processor and loaded into buffer storage.
 Buffer loading is performed in units of 32-byte "blocks" in Models 165 and 168, and in 16-byte "halfblocks" in Models 155 and 158.
 A continuously updated index array provides rapid references to the main storage addresses of all data contained in buffer storage.
 Thus, in most applications there is a fairly high probability that the operands and instructions required by the processor will already be present in buffer storage and rapidly accessible.
-Moreover, all buffer storage operations are automatic and completely "transparent" to the System/370 programmer; he can simply ignore the existence of the buffer storage when writing his programs. $\sum$ ► 2415 MAGNETIC TAPE UNIT AND CONTROL: Consists of 2, 4, or 6 tape drives and an integral controller.
+Moreover, all buffer storage operations are automatic and completely "transparent" to the System/370 programmer; he can simply ignore the existence of the buffer storage when writing his programs. $\triangleright$ second.
+Up to eight 2401 Model 8 drives can be connected to a 2803 Model 3 (single-channel) or 2804 Model 3 (dual-channel) Tape Control.
+The Data Conversion Feature is standard on these tape controls, but the 2816 Switching Unit cannot be used.

+2415 MAGNETIC TAPE UNIT AND CONTROL: Consists of 2, 4, or 6 tape drives and an integral controller.
 Usable with System/370 Models 135 through 158.
 All 6 models of the 2415 use standard 1/2-inch, 9-track tape, have 0.6-inch inter-record gaps, and can read backward as well as forward.
 Optional features permit reading and writing of 7-track tape by all models, and of 800-bpi tape by the 1600-bpi models.
 The following models are available:

 Model 1: 2 drives; 800 bpi; 15,000 bytes/sec.
-Model 2: 4 drives; 800 bpi; 15,000 by es/sec.
+Model 2: 4 drives; 800 bpi; 15,000 bytes/sec.
 Model 3: 6 drives; 800 bpi; 15,000 bytes/sec.
 Model 4: 2 drives; 1600 bpi; 30,000 bytes/sec.
 Model 5: 4 drives; 1600 bpi; 30,000 bytes/sec.
 Model 6: 6 drives; 1600 bpi; 30,000 bytes/sec.

 2420 MAGNETIC TAPE UNIT: A high-performance tape drive with automatic threading and a single-capstan vacuum drive.
 Uses standard 1/2-inch, 9-track tape, recorded at 1600 bpi.
 Model 5 transfers 160,000 bytes/sec and Model 7 transfers 320,000 bytes/sec.
 Up to 8 drives can be connected to a 2803 Model 2 Tape Control.
-The 2420 drives are usable with all System/370 processor models.
+The 2420 drives are usable with System/370 Models 135 through 195.